The Board Game Design Course

 If your game isn’t funding, it’s tempting to throw more money at ads to get more backers.
 However, this approach usually fails.
 You can’t rescue a game that people don’t want to back by spending more on advertising.
 Cut your losses and determine whether it is possible to fund or if you need to consider a re-launch at a later date.

-Facebook ads are not mandatory for a successful campaign, but they can be helpful, as they let you target ads to your specific audience, test different versions, and spend very little compared to the alternatives.
+Facebook ads are not mandatory for a successful campaign, but they certainly can be helpful, as they let you target ads to your specific audience, test different versions, and spend very little compared to the alternatives.
 Just make sure to stick to your budget and monitor your ads, adjusting where necessary.

 Next week we’ll look at how to add stretch goals to your campaign that give it a higher perceived value.